lorenzopallante/VirtuousUmami/README.md

 The repository also contains the following folders:

-1. data/
+- data/

 > Collecting the training and the test sets of the model, the prioritized list of molecular descriptors and the external DBs with their relative umami predictions

-2. src/
+- src/

-> files needed to effectively run the code
+> Containing files needed to effectively run the code

-3. samples/
+- samples/

-> examples files to test the code
+> Including examples files to test the code

 ### Authors